-SmartDesign allows you to stitch together HDL, IPs, re-usable design blocks, lower level SmartDesign blocks, and other design blocks of different types, and generate a top-level design.
+SmartDesign allows to create a component in where you can stitch together HDL modules, HDL Cores, configures IPs, re-usable design blocks, Microchip primitives and lower level SmartDesign components, and other components types.
+A SmartDesign can be the top level of your design or a sub-module of your design.
 The Files tab lists your SmartDesign files in alphabetical order.